 Remarkably, the original plan was to dismantle the tower after 20 years.
 But designer Gustave Eiffel — an inveterate tinkerer — added a radio antenna and telegraph transmitters to the top, and the French government decided they'd made the tower too useful to tear down.
 (The French ended up using one of the transmitters to jam German radio communications during World War I.)

 Book tickets in advance.
 Those who just show up with no prebooked ticket are likely to waste lots of time in the initial entry line — in summer, waits of one to two hours are the norm (weekends and holidays can be worse).
 That's a shame, especially when it's fast, easy, and free to book a reservation online.
-Be sure to reserve well ahead for peak times, which includes most of the summer; dates open up about three months out, and can sell out within hours.
+Be sure to reserve well ahead for peak times, which includes most of the summer; dates open up 60 days out (at 8:30 Paris time), and can sell out within hours.

 You'll need to take a few minutes to create an account (with your 10-digit mobile phone number as your login), and select your ticket according to how high up you'll go — and how.
 Ticket options include riding the elevators to the very top (I recommend getting this option; select "Lift entrance ticket with access to the summit"), riding only as far as the second level, or climbing the stairs to the first or second level (the top can only be reached by elevator).
 Be sure of your date, as reservations are nonrefundable.
 After paying with a credit card, you must either print your ticket (following the printing specifications carefully), or have the ticket's bar code texted to your smartphone.
 (Note that a ticket confirmation itself will not get you in — you must show your bar code, whether in print or on your phone — to be scanned when you enter.)

 If slots are booked up, don't despair.
 If you're not that set on going all the way to the tower's top, try selecting the option on the tower's website for "Lift entrance ticket with access to 2nd floor" only, as these tickets may still be available when the tickets to the summit have been snapped up.
-On shorter notice — often available fairly last-minute — you can buy a reservation time for the second level for about $55 by joining one of Fat Tire Tours' "Skip the Line" Eiffel Tower tours (price includes Eiffel Tower ticket to the second level).
-And you can bypass some (but not all) entry lines if you've booked a table at either of the tower's classy view restaurants (58 Tour Eiffel or the even pricier Jules Verne).
+On shorter notice — often available fairly last-minute — you can buy a reservation time for the second level for about $65 by joining one of Fat Tire Tours' "Skip the Line" Eiffel Tower tours (price includes Eiffel Tower ticket to the second level).
+And you can bypass some (but not all) entry lines if you've booked a table at either of the tower's classy view restaurants (58 Tour Eiffel — under renovation with plans to reopen in 2021 — or the even pricier Jules Verne).

 If going to the summit is important to you, try again online about a week ahead of your visit, as last-minute slots occasionally open up.